freeCodeCamp/guide/src/pages/articles/miscellaneous/guidelines-and-rules-for-wiki-articles/index.md

 Anyone with **Trust Level 1** (which you'll get automatically after hanging out reading articles for about an hour) can edit and create wiki post.

-Our moderators will edit, delete, or re-categorize anything that violates our [Code of Conduct.](https://www.freecodecamp.com/code-of-conduct) or doesn't belong in the wiki section (such as questions or challenges solutions).
+Our moderators will edit, delete, or re-categorize anything that violates our <a href='https://www.freecodecamp.com/code-of-conduct' target='_blank' rel='nofollow'>Code of Conduct.</a> or doesn't belong in the wiki section (such as questions or challenges solutions).

 ## How to create a wiki article